 HCAT

-Havurah Climate Action Team
+Havurah's Climate Action Team

-Inspired by Jewish values and wisdom, the Havurah Climate Action Team (HCAT) inspires the community to take action on climate through discussions, events, trainings and engagement with other organizations.
+Inspired by Jewish values and wisdom, Havurah's Climate Action Team (HCAT) inspires the community to take action on climate through discussions, events, trainings and engagement with other organizations.
 Our programming often is a response to current events.
 We welcome new members to our monthly committee meetings to share their ideas and energy.
 Join the "Creating Climate Solutions" email list to get timely information about local actions.
 HCAT is chaired by Elianne Lieberman and Harriet Cooke.

 Inspired by Jewish values and wisdom we: